techthiyanes/DUCK-datasets/berkeley_ver2.0/readme.txt

+WARNING: This script is known to produce some parsing errors.
+If you want to reuse this script, ask Tom or Daniel.

+Instructions:
 - run the file with simply "python3 berkeley.py" on the terminal.
 It will generate a "output.json" file containing the required information.
 Json beautifier:  https://codebeautify.org/jsonviewer

 - Set problem_path and solution_path to respectively be the file paths to the txt files containing the problems and solutions